From The Dream To The Keys: An Outline Of The Home Buying Process

 It’s very important to be aware of what your credit looks like because your lender will get both your credit score and any existing debts you have from your credit report.
 Our friends at Rocket HQSM offer a free service where you can get your VantageScore® 3.0 credit score and report on a weekly basis from TransUnion®.1 You’ll get personalized tips based on the information in your report on how you can improve your score.

 Get A Mortgage Approval

-In a Prequalified Approval, Quicken Loans will pull your credit to get a look at your credit report and scores from Equifax®, Experian™ and TransUnion®.
+In a Prequalified Approval, Rocket Mortgage will pull your credit to get a look at your credit report and scores from Equifax®, Experian™ and TransUnion®.
 The score that counts is the median FICO®mscore.
 If there’s more than one person on the loan, the lowest median credit score counts for qualification purposes.

 In addition to your credit score, the lender also gets a look at your existing monthly debt payments from your credit report.
 Finally, you give us estimates of your income and assets.
 From that, we’re able to do a calculation of how much you can potentially afford based on your DTI.